February 15, 2022

 Solar radiation may heat it and trigger undesirable photochemical changes.

-If you find a product that has already gone passed its expiration date, just throw it away.
+If you find a product that has already gone passed its expiry date, just throw it away.

 However, sometimes people do try to squeeze a few more uses out of an expired product, which can be risky.